RitchieLab/LocoColoc/README.md

-# This is a consolidation of three R packages: ColocQuiaL, eQTplot, and a Gene-based-statistical-colocalization
+# LocoColoc is a consolidation of three R packages: ColocQuiaL, eQTplot, and Gene-level-statistical-colocalization (GLC).

+## Setting up & Using LocoColoc:
+It is recommended to first read the individual READMEs for each of the packages above, which can be found in their respectively named folders under LocoColoc.
+This README only provides information on usage of the loco_coloc script and its arguments.

+Below is a list of the parameters of running loco_coloc.py:
+* -*h* Show the help menu.
+* -*glc* Path to folder containing run_gene_level_coloc.R (./GLC).
+Mutually exclusive with ColocQuiaL flag
+* -*cql* In progress.
+Mutually exclusive with ColocQuiaL flag.
+* -*f* Path to JSON input file containing params.
+GLC example and template found in ./GLC.
+In progress for cql